turkeyyyyy/Standard/docs/implementers-guide.md

   "from": "router",
   "to": "faq",
   "timestamp": "2025-11-09T12:34:56Z",
-  "payload": { "question": "What is Agents.JSON?" }
+  "payload": { "question": "What is JSON Agents?" }
 }
 ```